DavidHut13/ConvertBMP/README.md

 # ConvertBMP
-need to pip install openCV
+Requirements:pip install openCV.
-Python program that looks on the desktop for a folder named "raw" then converts all bmp images in the raw folder to jpg and creates a folder "converted" on desktop and stores the converted images in there.
+This program that looks on the desktop for a folder named "raw" then converts all bmp images in the raw folder to jpg and creates a folder "converted" on desktop and stores the converted images in there.